 Loneliness can harm our physical and psychological health.
 It can affect our lifespan more than lack of physical activity.
 On the other hand, strong identification with social groups can improve our mental health outcomes.
 One of the reasons for that is that we cope better with stress when we have the support of our peers.

 And there is more!
-A study with university students in England found that high identification with other university friends protected them against depression, anxiety and paranoia.
+A study with university students in England found that those with high identification with other university friends were associated with lower levels of depression, anxiety and paranoia.

 University life can be challenging and stressful at times.
 Let’s remember that we can connect and support each other in this journey.
 Who knows, we might even make friends for life!
 You may be surprised by the variety of social opportunities that student life offers.
 Here are some ideas to get you started: